ionic-team/ionic-portals/website/docs/choosing-a-communication.md

 We recommend this approach when performing small UI tasks like dismissing a native modal from inside the web application, or passing short messages.
 This mechanism may also be more appealing to small teams or solo developers who want to communicate through a Portal without the desire to build a Custom Plugin.

-See our guide on [How To Use The Portal Plugin](./how-to/using-the-portal-plugin).
+See our guide on [How To Use The Portals Plugin](./how-to/using-the-portals-plugin).

 ### Custom Plugin